 • Poland is part of the "Schengen Area" of 25 European nations that allows passport-free travel across borders.

-• Poles pose no terrorist threat to America, and allowing Poles to visit the United States as tourists would encourage international trade and pump tourism dollars into our economy.
+• Poles pose no terrorist threat to America and allowing Poles to visit the United States as tourists would encourage international trade and pump tourism dollars into our economy.

-• While the United States requires Poles to have visas when traveling to America, Poland waived visas for Americans 20 years ago.
+• While the United States requires Poles to have visas when traveling to America, Poland waived visas for Americans over 20 years ago.

-• By refusing visa free travel for Poles, the United States is pushing Poland closer to other European nations that are not as friendly towards America.
+• By refusing visa-free travel for Poles, the United States is pushing Poland closer to other European nations that are not as friendly towards America.

 • Allowing Poles to travel without visas will add to our security and enhances law enforcement and crime-fighting efforts through data-sharing agreements between our respective countries.